Why Choose an Oil Fired Combi Boiler?

 An oil combination boiler system works in a similar way to its gas-powered alternative, using an oil-fired boiler to heat water, which supplies the central heating via radiators and hot water through the taps in your household.

 The main distinction between the two is that the oil fired boiler requires a constant oil supply, delivered and stored in a tank.
-The majority of oil-fired combination boilers have an internal hot water store to supply domestic hot water rather than immediate heating which is more common for gas boilers.
+The hot water provided by an oil fired combi boiler is instant, as the system is connected to the water mains supply.

 The popularity of oil-fired combi boilers is expected to rise in the UK since they have numerous advantages over other types of heating systems.

-- Oil fired boilers are exceptionally energy efficient and save a lot of fuel by heating up water only on demand.
+- Oil fired combi boilers are exceptionally energy-efficient and save a lot of fuel by heating up water on demand.

 - The running cost of combi boilers (including oil fired) is considerably lower than with other types of boilers.